Faculty of Law, University of Delhi: Admission

-Delhi University conducts DU LLB Entrance Exam in order to shortlist aspirants for admission in the LL.B. programme.
-For admission in the LL.M. programme offered by the varsity, candidates need to appear for DU LLM entrance exam.
-Each year, the DU LL.B. and LL.M.
-Entrance Exam is conducted in June.

-Candidates need to score the minimum required marks in DU LLB Entrance Exam to be eligible to take part in the first counselling round for the LL.B. programme admissions.
+National Testing Agency (NTA) conducts CUET PG and CLAT UG in order to shortlist aspirants for admission in the LL.B. programme for 3 and 5 year law courses respectively.
+Candidates need to score the minimum required marks in the Entrance Exam to be eligible to take part in the first counselling round for the LL.B. programme admissions.

 Eligibility

-Aspirants need to meet DU LLB entrance exam eligibility criteria as mentioned by Faculty of Law, Delhi University.
+Aspirants need to meet the entrance exam's eligibility criteria as mentioned by Faculty of Law, Delhi University.
 Eligible candidates need to have at least completed their graduation from a recognised Indian University/Foreign University/Equivalent institution from any stream with minimum 50% marks.
-Also, candidates in the final year of their graduation/post-graduation are eligible to apply for DU LLB Entrance Exam.
+Also, candidates in the final year of their graduation/post-graduation are eligible to apply for the Entrance Exam.
 However, such candidates will be offered admission on a provisional basis (which will be subject to their clearing their degree examinations).

-Faculty of Law - Centers
+Faculty of Law - Centres

 Campus Law Center

 The Campus Law Centre (CLC) of the Faculty of Law offers a full-time three-year LL.B. programme.
+Its classes starts from 8:00 am and ends at 5:00 pm.